 The Family Shelter Program for women and their children provides case management, independent living skills training, parenting education, counseling, linkages to medical care, child care, and transportation.
-Over fifty percent of those entering the shelter are victims of domestic violence.
+Over 50% of those entering the shelter are survivors of domestic violence.
 Ten families can be sheltered at a time.
 Approximately 25 – 30 families, including over 60 children and 47 single women are served each year.

 Single Men’s Program

 Homeless Solutions is able to provide shelter for as many as 25 homeless men at one time with about 100 men served annually.
-The Men’s Shelter Program provides case management services; money management training, and assists with benefit enrollment and placement in permanent housing.
+The Men’s Shelter Program provides case management services; money management training, and assists with benefits enrollment and placement in permanent housing.
 This Program serves about 115 men each year.

 Safe Haven Program

-The Safe Haven Shelter Program, in partnership with the Mental Health Association, provides shelter and services for homeless people who are mentally ill.
+The Safe Haven Shelter Program, in partnership with the Mental Health Association, provides shelter and services for homeless people with a mental health diagnosis.
 This is the only program of its kind in the state, and we can house up to 20 men and women, providing case management and outreach services.
 Annually, Safe Haven shelters 50 – 60 individuals.

 Transitional Housing Program

 Homeless Solutions Transitional Housing Program offers support and training to families who are making the move to independence.
 In order to eradicate the underlying issues associated with recurring homelessness, structured supervision is provided to foster self-sufficiency.
 The participants are housed in ten self-contained apartments.
 We celebrated the 20th anniversary of this program in the Fall of 2016!